faustostangler/FL2/code style manual.md

 - **Logic Separation**: Within functions:
   - Use a blank line to separate distinct logical steps.
-  - Include a comment explaining each step.
+  - Include an inline comment explaining each step.

 - **Return Values**: Every function should always return something:
-  - Return the main parameter if applicable.
-  - Otherwise, return `True`.
-  - If neither applies, return `None`.
+  - Return the main parameter if applicable otherwise, return `True`.
+If neither applies, return `None`.

 - **Example**:
   ```python